Texas Court Records

 How Do I Remove Public Court Records in Texas?

-Removing or sealing a public court record from public records is a process that is started by seeking an order of nondisclosure, which will bar law enforcement and courts from divulging information regarding the order.
+Removing or sealing a public court record from public records is a process that is started by seeking a nondisclosure order, which will prevent law enforcement and courts from divulging information regarding the order.
 However, an order of nondisclosure may not work for every type of case.
-To be eligible for sealing, parties must be placed on deferred adjudication, meaning not convicted of the offense.
-Parties are not eligible for sealing if the original charges consisted of murder; aggravated kidnapping; injury to a child, a disabled person, or an elderly person; abandoning or endangering a child; stalking; violation of court order in a case involving family violence, sexual assault or abuse, stalking, or trafficking; any offense that necesitates sex offender registration; or any offense regarding family or domestic violence.
+To be eligible for sealing, parties should be placed on deferred adjudication, meaning they have not been convicted of the offense.
+Parties do not qualify to have their records sealed if the original charges consisted of murder; aggravated kidnapping; injury to a child, a disabled person, or an elderly person; abandoning or endangering a child; stalking; violation of court order in a case involving family violence, sexual assault or abuse, stalking, or trafficking; any offense that necessitates sex offender registration; or any offense regarding family or domestic violence.

-To file for the sealing of a record, it is necessary to wait a certain amount of time after discharge or dismissal.
-For felony criminal charges, the wait time is five years.
-For misdemeanor criminal charges, the wait time is two years.
+To file for the sealing of a record, one may wait a certain amount of time after discharge or dismissal.
+For felony criminal charges, the wait time is 5 years, and for misdemeanor criminal charges, it is 2 years.